 - A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - B. Bradycardia (Heart Rate < 60): usually due to hypoxia.
 Always look for potentially reversible causes.
 Aggressively manage the airway. - 1.
 If no pulse, treat per Cardiac Arrest Protocol 5406. - 2.
 If pulse present but patient is hemodynamically unstable with low blood pressure, poor perfusion, and decreased level of consciousness: - a.
 Reassess airway and assist ventilations. - b.
-Contact Medical Command and administer Epinephrine (1:10,000) 0.01 mg/kg IV/IO, or Epinephrine (1:1000) 0.1 mg/kg down ET tube per MCP order.
+Contact Medical Command and administer Epinephrine (1:10,000) 0.01 mg/kg IV/IO per MCP order.
 Repeat every 3 to 5 minutes per MCP order.

 - c.
-If ordered by MCP, administer Atropine 0.02 mg/kg IV/IO, or ET.
+If ordered by MCP, administer Atropine 0.02 mg/kg IV/IO.
 Minimum dose: 0.1 mg.
 Maximum single dose: 0.5 mg for child; 1.0 mg for adolescent. - 3.
 If child is essentially asymptomatic, monitor closely and expedite transport.
 Continually reassess airway and oxygenation. - C. Narrow Complex with rate > 220 (probably SVT), with a pulse and no evidence of hemodynamic instability, shock, or decreased level of consciousness. - 1.
 Vagal maneuvers. - If no conversion, administer Adenosine 0.1 mg/kg IV/IO followed by immediate 20 ml flush of normal saline per order of MCP.
 Maximum first dose of 6 mg. - 3.
 If no conversion, may double and repeat dose once per order of MCP.
-Maximum second dose of 12 mg.
+Maximum second dose of 12 mg. - D. Narrow complex with rate > 220 (probably SVT), with low blood pressure and other signs and symptoms of shock including decreased level of consciousness.